Xetibo/ReSet-Doc/sections/appendix/retrospective.typ

 #subsubsection("Fabio Lenherr")
 This project reinforced the importance of documentation for me.
 We were stuck multiple times in this project, solely due to ambiguous documentation of an endpoint for our two plugins.
-It made it very clear that even the best looking API cannot be used by developers if it does not tell you _how_ to use it.
+It made it very clear that even the best-looking API cannot be used by developers if it does not tell you _how_ to use it.
 And it goes even further than just using the API, if developers have to first experiment with the API in order to understand it, it is essentially impossible to create tests for the API before you already implemented what you needed.
-Especially with an API, the test driven development could make sense, but it is only possible with the previously mentioned requirement.
+Especially with an API, the test-driven development could make sense, but it is only possible with the previously mentioned requirement.

 Further, as the agile methodology states, users should test the application